1g0rrr/SimpleAutomation/docs/README.md

 # Future

-A general purpose two-armed robot to automate tedious labour in small and medium-sized businesses.
-It can solder, glue, paint, do cable management, assemble into the case, work with tools, do quality check, pack, sort and control other machines.
+A general-purpose two-armed robot to automate tedious labor in small and medium-sized businesses.
+It can solder, glue, paint, do cable management, assemble into the case, work with tools, do quality checks, pack, sort, and control other machines.

 <img src="https://github.com/user-attachments/assets/e856b9e8-f089-46fa-a32c-edd7e769fc44" width="600">